GSA/search-gov-website/admin-center/display/display-overview.md

 If you list more than two related sites, searchers will see them listed under a dropdown menu, View Topic.

-Email us at <search@support.digitalgov.gov> if you'd like to use a custom label instead of the default 'View Topic' label.
+Email us at <search@gsa.gov> if you'd like to use a custom label instead of the default 'View Topic' label.

 ---